zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 will be.
 Lomu shall be a catcher.

 [APZ 200.2] (#apz200 .2) {#apz200 .2 .ref .apz} "And must be mated
-What will overcome hazards” is a mutual suppressant Matters should be held.
-“Hazards” are two parts.
+What will overcome hazards" is a mutual suppressant Matters should be held.
+"Hazards" are two parts.
 Protustion Infused Apr (14-7) 8 (9) Generations should be used here Applicable hazards.

-[APZ 200.3] (#apz200 .3) {#apz200 .3 .ref .apz} "Kusal Dhamma is looking for”
+[APZ 200.3] (#apz200 .3) {#apz200 .3 .ref .apz} "Kusal Dhamma is looking for"
 Resource Resource Reverse, Unopposed Reverse
 Reaction, Dharman Dhamma Reverse Lady Octangal Road, Nibbana, Nibbanagamini Rebates should also be held by the seekers.